justin-p/hugo-testing/content/notes/networking/osi-model/layer2/index.md

 ### The title of the page in menu will be postfixed by this HTML content
 # post : ""
 ### The description for the content.
-description : "Layer 2 description."
+description : "Reliable transmission of data frames between two nodes connected by a physical layer."
 ### The datetime assigned to this page.
 date : 2020-03-10T16:43:48+01:00
 ### Appears as the tail of the output URL.
 A value specified in front matter will override the segment of the URL based on the filename.